-How to Access Your Router’s Administrative Page if 192.168.0.2 is Your Default Gateway
+How to Access Your Router’s Admin Page if 192.168.0.2 is Your Default Gateway

 You can define your DHCP pool, set the scope of available IP addresses, manage your wireless connection (set SSID and wireless passphrase), choose different security settings, block URLs or MAC addresses (if you want to block some website or prevent some devices from using your connection), change firewall rules, etc.

 192.168.0.2 as a Client’s IP Address

 So, in case you are using some 192.168.0.1 router and the scope of available IP address spans from 192.168.0.2 to 192.168.0.254, the first device that gets connected to a network gets this address assigned to it.

 Resolving IP Conflicts